-- (1) Every HBA must clearly identify, for the short term, muslum term, and long term, where there is sufficient development capacity to me it do nand for housing in the region and each constituent district of the tier 1 or tier 2 up an expironment. - (2) The requirements of subclause (1) must lead as on a comparison of: - (a) the demand for housing referre to in clause 3.24 plus the appropriate competitiveness margin; and - (b) the development carreity departied under clause 3.25. - (3) If there is any insufficiency, the JBA must identify where and when this will occur and analyse the extent to which RMA planning documents, a lack of development infrastructure, or both, c use or contribute to the insufficiency.
+- (1) Every HBA must clearly identify, for the short term, medium term, and long term, where there is sufficient development capacity to meet demand for housing in the region and each constituent district of the tier 1 or tier 2 urban environment. - (2) The requirements of subclause (1) must be based on a comparison of: - (a) the demand for housing referred to in clause 3.24 plus the appropriate competitiveness margin; and - (b) the development capacity identified under clause 3.25. - (3) If there is any insufficiency, the HBA must identify where and when this will occur and analyse the extent to which RMA planning documents, a lack of development infrastructure, or both, cause or contribute to the insufficiency.